Taffer/ca.taffer.mm-quotebot/README.md

 chance of responding to a matched trigger so it doesn't get annoying.

 > It's like _Speed_ but more stupid. -- @chris

+## Privacy

+When Quotebot is monitoring a channel, it's just looking for activity.
+Specifically, it looks for:

+* Messages being posted (but it ignores bots).
+* Users joining the channel.
+* Users leaving the channel.

+Quotebot entirely ignores _what's happening_ and only pays attention to the fact that _something happened_.
+None of the events are logged or stored in any way.

+To see exactly what Quotebot is doing while monitoring, look at these functions in `server/plugin.go`:

+* `MessageHasBeenPosted()`
+* `UserHasJoinedChannel()`
+* `UserHasLeftChannel()`

 ## Credits